jw1912/bullet/README.md

 There are then crates for specific backend implementations, e.g. `bullet_hip_backend`.
-The crate `bullet_lib` provides a high-level wrapper around these crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily. here are various misc utilities mostly to do with handling data in `bullet-utils`.
+The crate `bullet_lib` provides a high-level wrapper around these crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily.
+There are various misc utilities mostly to do with handling data in `bullet-utils`.

 ### Usage for NNUE/Value Network Training